ElectronAsh/Jaguar_MiSTer_new/README.md

 Cart ROMs could either kept in SDRAM or moved into DDR, since carts have slower access times anyway.

 In hindsight, it should have been that way around from the start, but the Jag does 64-bit accesses to RAM, and handling burst writes on SDRAM (with byte masking) will take a while to implement.

-The proper Jag BIOS is now being used, but it's still failing the checksum atm, so I've added a patch for that.

-The patch allows more games to be tested,with the BIOS, and shows the spinning cube logo now.

-But the checksum failure is likely stopping more games from working atm.

-The BIOS currently gets loaded into BRAM, so becomes part of the RBF

-Please do *NOT* distribute any RBFs which have the BIOS embedded!

-To add the BIOS to the project before compilation, you have to copy jagboot.rom into the project folder, open a Command Prompt window, then run...

-bin2mif jagboot.rom jagboot.mif 8

-(the 8 at the end tells bin2mif to generate an 8-bit wide MIF file for Quartus to use.)

-The controls for player 1 are now hooked up to MiSTer, but none of the number buttons are mapped yet.

-I tried hooking up player 2 as well, but for some reason it stopped the core booting.

 A handful of games now boot, but there will be some which don't boot at all, others that crash to a black screen (but often the game keeps running).